-fastsimcoal2 can generate data from samples drawn from a subdivided population.
+fsc26 can generate data from samples drawn from a subdivided population.
 For instance the following input file describes an asymmetric 2-deme island model:

-2popSTRmigr.par //Number of population samples (demes) 2 samples to simulate : //Population effective sizes (number of genes) 1000 1000 //Samples sizes //Growth rates : negative growth implies population expansion 0 0 //Number of migration matrices : 0 implies no migration between demes //migration matrix 0.000 0.005 0.001 0.000 //historical event: time, source, sink, migrants, new size, growth rate, migr. matrix 0 historical event //Number of independent loci [chromosome] 1 0 //Per chromosome: Number of linkage blocks //per Block: data type, num loci, rec. rate and mut rate + optional parameters MICROSAT 10 0.0000 0.0005 0 0 states that, for each generation backward in time, any gene from population 0 has probability 0.005 to be sent to population 1, and that a gene from population 1 has a probability 0.001 to move to population 0.
+'''

+2popSTRmigr.par

+//Number of population samples (demes)

+2 samples to simulate :

+//Population effective sizes (number of genes)

+1000

+1000

+//Samples sizes

+5

+//Growth rates

+: negative growth implies population expansion

+0

+0

+//Number of migration matrices : 0 implies no migration between demes

+//migration matrix

+0.000 0.005

+0.001 0.000

+//historical event: time, source, sink, migrants, new size, growth rate, migr. matrix

+historical event

+//Number of independent loci [chromosome]

+//Per chromosome: Number of linkage blocks

+//per Block: data type, num loci, rec. rate and mut rate + optional parameters

+MICROSAT 10 0.0000 0.0005 0 0

+'''

 The population sizes are of 1000 genes each, and we want to generate samples of size 5 in each population.
 One migration matrix is defined, listing the migration rates between the two populations.
-The migration matrix can be asymmetric, and in the case the entry m{ij} list the migration rates backward in time from population i to population j.
-The above-mentioned matrix
+The migration matrix can be asymmetric, and in the case the entry m{ij} list the migration rates backward in time from population i to population j, i representing the row, and j the column.
+The above-mentioned matrix states that, for each generation backward in time, any gene from population 0 has probability 0.005 to be sent to population 1, and that a gene from population 1 has a probability 0.001 to move to population 0.